iamkirankumaryadav/Library/Data Science/Supervised Learning/Regression/Linear Regression.md

 - Measure how closely two variables are related and one variable can predict the other variable.
 - Varies between -1 (Perfect Negative Correlation) to +1 (Perfect Positive Correlation)

+### Correlation Coefficient
+- A number between -1 and +1 that measures the strength and direction of the relationship between two variables.

 **Amount of R** | **Strength of Correlation**
 :--- | :---
 0.0  | **No** Correlation